Brands > PSB Speakers

-PSB, like any company, points to four attributes for their products: Performance.
-Appearance.
-Value.
-And Reliability.
-Performance is the main objective in delivering products.
-PSB evaluates loudspeakers in an anechoic chamber, and compares them with room measurements and listener preferences in various rooms.
+PSB points to four attributes for their products: Performance, Appearance, Value, and Reliability.
+To deliver peak performance, PSB evaluates loudspeakers in an anechoic chamber, and refines them according to room measurements and listener preferences.
 Value is equally important.
 Appearance is also very important.
 Everyone has different tastes and PSB works hard to supply a broad range of sizes and applications (in-room, in-wall/in-ceiling, and in-cabinet styles) to appeal to everyone.

 Reliability – it has to work.
 Along with performance, reliability is equally on the mind of the consumer purchasing audio equipment.
 With the endurance tests that we put our systems through on a daily basis, with high highs and deep lows, it’s got to withstand.
 PSB’s psychoacoustics research includes testing the critical interaction between loudspeaker, listener and room acoustics.